Do you want to make your WordPress site SEO friendly? Here I am going to tell you different tools/strategies that will help you do this.

 28. Security and Safety of Your WordPress Site

 When you add schema markup on your website, search engines show more informative results to users.
-By implementing schema markup on your site, you can make search results more attractive for your site.
+By implementing schema markup on your site, you can make search results more attractive for content.
 This can help you get better CTR and more traffic on your website.

 If you are not sure that your site is properly optimized, you can run an SEO audit.
 There are so many SEO auditing tools available in the market that help you find out what are you doing right and what things can you improve?